digital-fabric/modulation/README.md

 end
 ```

+> When a module is reloaded, its entire content - constants and methods - will
+> be replaced.
+That means that any code using that module could continue to use
+> it without even being aware it was reloaded, providing its API has not
+> changed.

-Reloading of default exports is also possible.
-Modulation will extend the
+Reloading of modules with default exports is also possible.
+Modulation will
-exported value with a `#__reload!` method.
+extend the exported value with a `#__reload!` method.
 The value will need to be
 reassigned:

 ```ruby